microscope-cockpit/cockpit/doc/architecture.rst

 handlers.

-The Cockpit program starts in :func:`cockpit.main` which reads the configuration files and constructs an :class:`cockpit.CockpitApp` object.
+The Cockpit program starts in :func:`cockpit.main` which reads the configuration files and constructs a :class:`cockpit.CockpitApp` object.
 This ``CockpitApp`` instance constructs a :class:`cockpit.depot.DeviceDepot` and initialises all the devices declared on the depot configuration.
-Each device constructs their associated handlers are initialised which are then collected by the device depot.
+Each device constructs their associated handlers when initialised which are then collected by the device depot.
 Once devices and handlers are initialised, interfaces are initialised.
 Finally, the multiple GUI windows are created based on the different handlers and interfaces available.
-Once initialisation is completed, we simply enter the event loop (provided by the wxPython library) and wait for the user to do something.
+Once initialisation is completed, we enter the wx event loop (provided by the wxPython library) and wait for the user to do something.

 .. todo::

-    Consider using sphin-apidoc to generate the rest of this page.
+    Consider using sphinx-apidoc to generate the rest of this page.

 cockpit.devices package
 =======================